 Your Fairhope Al Dentist recommends brushing your teeth at least twice a day.
-This should be done after eating, to clean away any acids, coatings or particles left behind by foods.
-Use fluoride toothpaste with a soft bristled toothbrush.
+This should be done after eating, to clean away any acids, coatings, or particles left behind by foods.
+Use fluoride toothpaste with a soft-bristled toothbrush.
 A proper job of tooth brushing should take about 2 minutes and reach all exposed surfaces.
 Take care not to scrub too vigorously, because you can irritate your gums and wear down the tooth enamel.
-Replace the brush about every three months, because a toothbrush with worn or bent bristles can't clean properly and might even injure your gums, also replace if you have a cold to prevent the spreading of germs.
+Replace the brush about every three months, because a toothbrush with worn or bent bristles can’t clean properly and might even injure your gums, also replace it if you have a cold to prevent the spreading of germs.

-After brushing, floss the teeth to remove food particles and plaque that the brush cannot reach.
+After brushing, floss the teeth to remove food particles and plaque the brush cannot reach.
 Begin by cutting off a piece of floss about 18 inches long, and wrap the ends around the middle fingers on each hand, leaving about an inch or so in the middle.
 With the thumb and forefingers, gently press the floss into the space between two teeth using a c shape around the tooth, and gently pull it up from the gumline to the point of the tooth to remove plaque and debris.
 Wrap the floss around the side of the tooth and repeat.
 Pull the floss up and out, unwind a little new floss, and move to the next space.
 If the floss gets caught in a tight space, do not force it out!
-Simply let go of one end and pull it out horizontally.
+Let go of one end and pull it out horizontally.
 Waxed floss might be easier for some people to use, and others might like to try a floss holder.

 After brushing and flossing, a good extra step is to rinse the mouth with an antimicrobial or antiseptic mouthwash.
 Some formulas even contain ingredients to help preserve the tooth enamel.

-The entire routine of brushing, flossing and rinsing should take only 3-5 minutes, and it will reward you with a nice smile, and good dental and general health for many years.
+The entire routine of brushing, flossing, and rinsing should take only 3-5 minutes, and it will reward you with a nice smile, and good dental and general health for many years.

-Don't overlook the importance of having an annual or semi-annual checkup with your Fairhope Al Dentist.
-A thorough dental exam can uncover health problems you may be unaware of, because signs often occur in the mouth before they appear elsewhere.
-For example, some eating disorders, cancers and other diseases can be detected early in the mouth, and then successfully treated.
-Naturally, the dentist will also catch and treat any cavities or gum disease before they get out of hand, and can spot any problems developing in tooth or jaw alignment.
+Don’t overlook the importance of having an annual or semi-annual checkup with your Fairhope Al Dentist.
+A thorough dental exam can uncover health problems you may be unaware of because signs often occur in the mouth before they appear elsewhere.
+For example, some eating disorders, cancers, and other diseases can be detected early in the mouth, and then successfully treated.
+Naturally, the dentist will also catch and treat any cavities or gum disease before they get out of hand and can spot any problems developing in tooth or jaw alignment.